hotosm/oam-api/README.md

 - `DBURI` - MongoDB connection url
 - `DBURI_TEST` - MongoDB connection to the test database (not needed for production)
+- `SENDGRID_API_KEY` - sendgrid API key, for sending notification emails
+- `SENDGRID_FROM` - email address from which to send notification emails

 ### Install via Docker